Anish-CodeDev/Desktop_AI_Agent/README.md

   * `google-genai` - Provides access to Gemini 2.5 LLM's
   * `langgraph` - Manages the agentic workflow
   * `mcp` - Provides an interface between the MCP Client and the MCP Server
+  * `pyside6` - Provides a GUI interface for the user to interact with the AI Agent

 ---